KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 ---

 ## Status
+- **2026-09-09 — SCN 26-48 updated (AAD); implementation moved to October 14, 2026.**
+  The third slip, from October 6, with no reason given.
+The update also documents the ensemble member output, the `2dfld_awipsubset` stream, and further `.idx` and BUFR files.
+Its stated scope claims to add "13 km North America output", but the AAC listing already carried both 13 km lines — see [Notes](#notes).
+- **2026-09-09, 12 UTC — ensemble members published.** First object under
+  `s3://noaa-rrfs-ops-pds/rrfsens.20260909/` at 13:40:14 UTC.
+Five members, four domains, f000–f060 hourly, `.idx` from the first object, no BUFR.
+See [Ensemble member output](#ensemble-member-output-disseminated-since-september-9-2026).
+- **2026-08-27, 12 UTC — AWIPS subset stream added.** `rrfs.tCCz.2dfld_awipsubset.3km.
+  fFFF.na.grib2` on a sixth grid geometry, first object 14:06:36 UTC.
+Absent from SCN 26-48 AAC; documented for the first time in AAD.
 - **2026-08-24 — SCN 26-48 updated (AAC).** Documents the `.idx` sidecars and the NOMADS BUFR files.
 The implementation date is unchanged at October 6, 2026.
 The update does not correct the August 11 feed date, the fire-weather domain description, or the